 It’s been reported that, in writing the song, Mellencamp and longtime partner Green took turns adding lines to try and out-do one another.
 This might explain why the verses’ lines don’t even rhyme until they’re about to lead into the chorus.
 As a result, the lyrics might have come off as random and rambling, but they were at once unorthodox and clever.

 But it was the song’s video that took it over the top.
-In it, Mellencamp starts off as a chain-smoking, ripped-jean performer who is initially seated, with one heel and one hand’s fingers nervously tapping to the song’s frenetic opening beats.
+In it, Mellencamp starts off as a chain-smoking, ripped-jean-wearing performer who is initially seated, with one heel and one hand’s fingers nervously tapping to the song’s frenetic opening beats.
 He sings the opening lines while still seated, ultimately standing with his guitar as the song’s energy builds.

-John Mellencamp goes into a fancy foot-shuffling, hip-shaking dance move, dancing around parking meters, at one point jumping over one and putting on some spin moves before doing a full split that channeled the Godfather of Soul himself, the late James Brown.
+John Mellencamp goes into a fancy foot-shuffling, hip-shaking shimmy, dancing around parking meters, at one point jumping over one and putting on some spin moves before doing a full split that channeled the Godfather of Soul himself, the late James Brown.
 Throughout his routine, Mellencamp – who for the first time in his career had nixed the nickname “Cougar” – swayed and pranced and kicked in ways that would make Mick Jagger proud.

 It prompted the most casual of fans – myself included – to wonder where had this John Cougar Mellencamp been the previous four years?